-Tempton Group sees concrete attractive business opportunities in particular in the ongoing nationwide roll-out of its of its specialist divisions Medical, Aviation and Office, the continuously growing key accounting and managed services provider business, in the establishment of a new specialist division Education, in the opportunities of the ongoing digitization strategy (among others myTempton App, myTempton Check-in, myTempton Skills, myTempton Jet, myTempton Connect) as well as in the interaction with the IT, Digital Marketing and Engineering departments (based at Tempton Next Level Experts GmbH), which have now been set up nationwide and have further grown in 2022.
+Tempton Group sees concrete attractive business opportunities in particular in the ongoing nationwide roll-out of its of its specialist divisions Medical, Aviation and Office, the continuously growing key accounting and managed services provider business, in the development and expansion of the new specialist division Education, in the opportunities of the ongoing digitization strategy (among others myTempton App, myTempton Check-in, myTempton Skills, myTempton Jet, myTempton Connect) as well as in the interaction with the IT,Digital Marketing and Engineering departments (based at Tempton Next Level Experts GmbH), which have now been set up nationwide and have further grown in 2023.

 In addition to these forward-looking initiatives, Tempton is deliberately focusing on growing its core business as well.
-With the largest organic growth initiative in the company's history, Tempton is deliberately focusing on shortening the distances for applicants and customers and opening 40 additional branches in 2023 in addition to expanding the specialist business.
+With the largest organic growth initiative in the company's history, Tempton deliberately focused on shortening the distances for applicants and customers even further.
 In doing so, Tempton is deliberately using its operational strength to gain further market share and is thus primarily driving regional and local competitors out of the market.

 Since Tempton Group has a consistently high level of free cash and cash equivalents, a substantial portion of which is also allocated to financing potential further acquisitions, there is also the intention and the opportunity to further consolidate the market through targeted acquisitions.
-To this end, Tempton relies on its integration experience and is continuously being refined at the highest level with each acquisition.
+To this end, Tempton relies on its highly specialized in-house M&A-department, its integration experience built over the years which is continuously being refined at the highest level with each acquisition.